Your Horoscope This Week: May 19 To 26

 Welcome to one of the most magical weeks of 2024!
-After last week’s Taurus cazimi, we’re being catapulted into a new world on the 20th when the sun enters Gemini and lightens up the cosmos significantly after a period of profound earth energy.
+After last week’s Taurus cazimi (in astrology speak, that's when a planet is in the "heart" of the sun) we’re being catapulted into a new world on the 20th when the sun enters Gemini and lightens up the cosmos significantly after a period of profound earth energy.
 Gemini Season will help us be more open-minded, free-spirited, and intellectual, making this an ideal time to spread your wings and fly — literally or metaphorically.
 What adventures have you been seeking to embark on?
 Now’s the time to make them happen.

-On the 23rd, the Sagittarius full moon lights up the skies and adds fiery, dynamic, and optimistic vibes to the cosmos, reminding us to shoot our shot and visualize it entering the net before it actually occurs.
-Our collective powers of manifestation deepen around this time, which will accelerate our evolution on a personal, political, and universal level.
-We can bring forth the change we seek, particularly if we had set intentions six months ago during the Sag new moon.
-Whatever we asked for or set into motion then is likely to come full circle this week.

 AdvertisementADVERTISEMENT